np2048/Python/shInstall/README.md

 ## Template system support

-The config files stored this way are processed with Jinja2 by the install.py script that allows to have some configuration options specific to any particular machine.
-The hostname parameter is used in the templates:
+The config files stored this way are processed with *Jinja2* by the **install.py** script.
+It allows you to have some configuration options specific to any particular machine.
+The **hostname** parameter of your operating system is used to set the value of the **device** variable that is passed to the templates:

     {% if device == 'HomePC' %}
     Include this string into the config file for my HomePC